 5. President Reagan’s privately owned insurance company tax law allow you to have your insurance company.
 You can self-insure and pay your domestic insurance corporation up to $1.2 million a year tax-free.
 This is known as a captive insurance company (more on this link).

-Thousands of other tax strategies.
-Your CPA does not have a book of these.
+International tax accountants do not have a book of these.
 Your CPA must spend time with you and learn the details of your business.
 Your tax loophole maybe your inventory method, your e-commerce website, your multi-state transactions, your business insurance (or the items that you are not insuring) and the list goes on.